qbicsoftware/research-data-management/docs/ontology_search/ontology_search_introduction.md

 ??? note "Why not including species in on search?"
     We currently host an own database instance for efficient queries of species to support faster lookups.
-Also, the TIB terminology service currently does not provide the tree of life, which we have integrated for all other term lookups.
+Also, the TIB terminology service, which we have integrated for all other term lookups, does not provide the tree of life yet.
-    So they are completely to different systems that are requested here.
+    So they are completely two independent systems that are requested here.

 Additionally, it allows you to copy the ontology [CURIE](https://link.springer.com/article/10.1007/s12599-022-00744-0),